Faculty and Staff

 Project Title: A Phenomenological Study of the Lived Experience of Loss by Homicide.
 Dissertation research funded by Stokes Doctoral Fellowship, 2001-2005.
 Inez Tuck, RN, dissertation chair.

-Baliko, B. (2006).
-Adolescents with Diabetes.
+Baliko, B. (2008).
+Nursing Care of Adolescents with Diabetes.
 In R. Mertig (Ed.)
 The nurses guide to teaching diabetes self-management.
 New York: Springer.

 Cox, M.F., Scharer, K., Baliko, B., & Clark, A. (2010).
 Using focus groups to understand mother-child communication about sex.
 Journal of Pediatric Nursing, 25(3).
 187-93.